 |Laboratory of Alexander Nikitin|

 The long-term goal of our research is to understand how aberrations in molecular and cellular mechanisms governing tissue homeostasis may lead to cancer initiation and progression.
-Our specific areas of interest include understanding the role of stem cell compartment in carcinogenesis and studies of epithelial ovarian cancer pathogenesis.
+Our specific areas of interest include understanding the role of stem cell compartment in carcinogenesis, and studies of the epithelial ovarian cancer pathogenesis.
 We are also interested in pursuing technology-oriented research based on cross-disciplinary collaborations.

 Studies of epithelial ovarian cancer pathogenesis.
 Epithelial ovarian cancer (EOC) is the 5th leading cancer type among cancer-related deaths in women in the United States.
 Until recently, available models of EOC were based on either transplantation systems or non-mammalian models such as egg-laying aged hen.
 Thus, comprehensive evaluation of epithelial ovarian carcinogenesis in the context of immunocompetent mammals was impossible.
 Due to its symptomless development and few accurate animal models, EOC pathogenesis remains among the least understood of all major cancers.